-When the ParkSense® soft-key is pressed to disable the system, the EVIC will display the "PARK ASSIST OFF" message for approximately five seconds.
+When the ParkSense® soft-key is pressed to disable the system, the EVIC will display the "PARK ASSIST SYSTEM OFF" message for approximately five seconds.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-When the shift lever is moved to REVERSE and the system is disabled, the EVIC will display the "PARK ASSIST OFF" message for as long as the vehicle is in REVERSE
+When the shift lever is moved to REVERSE and the system is disabled, the EVIC will display the "PARK ASSIST SYSTEM OFF" message for approximately five seconds.